 You’ve done everything right.
-The champion loves you, the end-users are excited, and the technical team has given the green light.
-Yet, the deal is stalled, waiting for a signature from someone you’ve barely spoken to.
-This is the economic buyer, the person with the final say on the budget.
-If you can't articulate value in their language, your deal is dead in the water.
-This is where a targeted sales methodology for economic buyers becomes your most valuable asset.
-It provides a repeatable framework for shifting the conversation from product features to financial outcomes.
-In this article, we'll walk through the practical steps to identify, engage, and win over this critical decision-maker.
+Your champion loves you, end-users are excited, and the technical team gave the green light.
+So why is the deal stalled?
+It's waiting for a signature from the one person with final budget approval: the economic buyer.
+If you can't speak their language of ROI and strategic impact, your deal is dead in the water.
+This is precisely where a targeted sales methodology for the economic buyer becomes your playbook.
+It provides a repeatable framework for turning a product pitch into a compelling financial case.
+We'll walk through the steps to identify, engage, and win over this critical decision-maker.

 Key Takeaways